adrianotelesc/local-config-flutter/README.md

 ## ✨ Features

-- Manage app configuration values locally
+The main goal is to provide the ability to manage configs locally for any purpose during development, testing, and even staging workflows.

-- Use a familiar API inspired by **Firebase Remote Config**
+- Familiar API inspired by **Firebase Remote Config** (`getBool`, `getString`, etc)
-- Easily initialize from a simple `Map`.
-- Access configs at runtime anywhere in your app
-- Built-in entrypoint screen for viewing/editing local configs
+- Built-in widget also inspired by **Firebase Remote Config** for viewing/editing parameter values
+- Persistent parameter value overrides

 ---